 “A Child wandered in on some bums where they hid.”
 Old City Bar -Trans Siberian Orchestra

-True Confession: My favorite Christmas music is by the Trans Siberian Orchestra which will probably cause some out there to claim “Ah ha!
+True Confession: My favorite Christmas music is by the Trans Siberian Orchestra, which will probably cause some out there to claim, “Ah ha!
 I knew she was a heretic.”
 I have seen them in person twice, one time with Deb.
-Oddly, I found myself in tears listening to one of their songs “In an Old City Bar.”
+Oddly, I was in tears listening to one of their songs, “In an Old City Bar.”
 Usually, that means I need to think.
 And then I remembered…

-It was our second year of marriage and we were living on the Navajo Indian Reservation.
-We were not going to be able to go home to the Boston area for Christmas.
+It was our second year of marriage, and we were living on the Navajo Indian Reservation.
+We would not be able to go home to the Boston area for Christmas.
 I was pretty sad since it would be the first Christmas away from my extended family.
 Christmas was a big deal at my house: food, games, and presents.
-My father would wrap his presents for us, on purpose, in the worst possible way.
+My father would wrap his gifts for us, on purpose, in the worst possible way.
 Torn paper bags, string, ripped wrapping paper, glue, and rubber bands.
-We would laugh so hard; his were the loudest and longest of all.
+We would laugh hard; his were the loudest and longest of all.
 In fact, the presents we looked for the hardest were Dad’s crazily wrapped presents.

 I was pleased that we decided to spend Christmas in a little town called Ouray in Colorado.
 It would provide a distraction.
 Back then, Ouray was small, nestled in the mountains.
-It’s fortunes have since changed and it is now a bustling and trendy town.
-It was a fairly long drive from Gallup, New Mexico.
+Its fortunes have since changed, and it is now a bustling and trendy town.
+It was a relatively long drive from Gallup, New Mexico.
 We drove north past Shiprock and through the mountains surrounding Telluride.
-It was snowing quite heavily and we were forced to put on chains or the police would not let us into the dangerous passes.
+It was snowing quite heavily, and we were forced to put on chains, or the police would not let us into the dangerous passes.
 It was a bit scary.

 And he (the Child) asked did we know